-Firstly, Allianz offers 2 main types of policy.
+Firstly, Allianz can offer travellers 2 main types of policy.
 Within these main policy types are little variations.
 The main policy types are OneTrip and AllTrips.

 As the name kind of suggests, OneTrip covers one single, specific trip generally with a fixed start and end date.
 For example, if you are headed to Amsterdam for 4 days next June and then coming home, that is One Trip.

 AllTrips on the other hand covers any and all trips that you make in a one year period.
 The period runs from the date you take out the policy, or a date of your choosing, and lasts for 365 days (or 366 in a leap year).
 You can take an unlimited number of trips in the year, and spend a total of up to x days traveling.
 Do be sure to note that all of your chosen destinations are covered by the policy though, otherwise you may need to obtain additional cover.

 Within both the OneTrip and AllTrips umbrellas are 3 variations (Basic, Prime, Premier) which vary depending on how much cover you want and how much you want to pay.